Activities and MeetingsTides and WeatherSafety and Regulations, Storm PreparationUseful Links to other Web SitesFor Sale Bulletin Board

 A good source of safety information from the US Coast Guard.
 It includes many links to other areas including Homeland Security and a Security Zone Map.
 I recommend the PDF version because it can be "zoomed" to enable reading the map detail, especially in the restricted zones.
 Finally, there is the Notice To Mariners updates available through a page link.

 These nautical charts are NOAA provided and are suitable for general route planning only.
 They are not to be used for navigation.
 The maps are TIFF format and can be very large.
 Image viewing software is needed, and must have a zoom feature to view the map detail.
-The URL is set for Florida Gulf Coast charts, and this link provides an explanation of the charts.

 Download a copy of Coast Pilot that is readable in your browser if the Adobe Plugin (for PDF files) is installed, but HTML pages are also availble.
 Coast Pilot gives information relating to navigation hazards, including the submerged ones, as well as detail about restricted areas.
 The information is described as being greater detail than what can be put in the charts.
 The Gulf Coast information is in the "Coast Pilot 5" volume.